Treehoppers-Team/treehoppersxgrizzlyton/README.md

 2. Custodial wallet Holding your Nft for max convenience
 3. Instant mint and confirmation

+There are 3 components in this repository.
+A python telegram bot, a express js server and a NextJS merchant app.

 ### Environment Variables
 Create a `.env` file in the **root** directory with the following variables:
 ```bash